Our Response to the COVID-19 Pandemic

 Q1 – Is a COVID-19 travel advisory a valid reason to claim Trip Cancellation and Interruption Insurance (TCII) benefits?

 A1 – Manulife determined that COVID-19 was a “known event” as at March 5th, 2020 and on that date, they announced that any new policies purchased on or after March 5, 2020 would no longer cover this event under TCII insurance.
-Therefore, if you bought TCII insurance before March 5, any new Level 3 or 4 advisory relating to COVID-19 issued by the Government AFTER you purchased your policy is a valid reason to cancel your trip and claim TCII benefits as per the terms and conditions of your policy.
+Therefore, if you bought TCII insurance before March 5, 2020, any new Level 3 or 4 advisory relating to COVID-19 issued by the Government AFTER you purchased your policy is a valid reason to cancel your trip and claim TCII benefits as per the terms and conditions of your policy.
 Policies purchased on or after March 5, 2020 will not respond to cancellation or interruption claims that relate to COVID-19.
-Please also note that if you receive a credit note or voucher from your travel supplier for 100% (or more) of the amount you paid, then you currently do not have a loss under your insurance policy.
-However, we recommend that you keep your insurance in place as it may still respond to uncertainties with these credits down the road.
-You can change the dates on your insurance policy to a future trip date once you are able to re-book your travel.
-Only in situations where you have received a 100% cash refund should you consider requesting that we cancel your insurance policy.
-A premium refund may be possible depending on your circumstances.
-(See “Special Rules” in the next section for more details).
+NEW – if you booked a trip/bought insurance after October 21, 2021, cancellation and interruption claims that arise from your positive COVID-19 test or due to your sickness caused by COVID-19 that prevents you from travelling as planned may be considered eligible for reimbursement.
+Contact the assistance company for details regarding your specific circumstances if you have this type of claim.

-A2 –If you bought your insurance for cruise travel prior to March 5, 2020 you can file a claim as per the terms and conditions of the policy.
+A2 – If you bought your insurance for cruise travel prior to March 5, 2020 you can file a claim as per the terms and conditions of the policy.
 If you bought insurance after March 5, COVID-19 was a “known event” when you made your purchase and you cannot claim under the policy.
-If you are now fully vaccinated and booking a cruise, please review our
+If you are now fully vaccinated and booking a cruise, please review our COVID-19 Rider.

 Our emergency assistance partner, ACM ("Active Care Management"), is currently experiencing a very high volume of calls due to the Coronavirus.
 If you are having difficulty reaching the claims centre by telephone, you may use one of the following alternative options to submit your claim: